Chapter 5 - Appeals, Motions to Reopen, and Motions to Reconsider

 An appeal with the Administrative Appeals Office (AAO);

-A motion to reconsider a USCIS decision (made by the AAO, a field office, or a service center); or
+A motion to reconsider a USCIS decision (made by the AAO, a field office, or the National Benefits Center); or

-A motion to reopen a USCIS decision (made by the AAO, a field office, or a service center).
+A motion to reopen a USCIS decision (made by the AAO, a field office, or the National Benefits Center).

 The petitioner must file the appeal or motion within 30 days of the denial or dismissal, or 33 days if the denial or dismissal decision was sent by mail.
 If the appeal relates to a revocation of an approved special immigrant juvenile (SIJ) petition, the appeal must be filed within 15 calendar days after service of the decision, or 18 days if the decision was sent by mail.
 There is no exception to the filing period for appeals and motions to reconsider.

 For a motion to reopen, USCIS may excuse the petitioner’s failure to file before this period expires where the petitioner demonstrates that the delay was reasonable and beyond his or her control.

 8 CFR 103.3 - Denials, appeals, and precedent decisions

 8 CFR 205.1(a)(3)(iv) - Reasons for automatic revocation

 INA 202 - Numerical limitations on individual foreign states

 INA 204(a)(1)(G)(i) - Petitioning procedure

 INA 287(h) - Protecting abused juveniles